fustyles/Ameba/README.md

 Overview
 ------------------------------------------------------------

-fuClaw is an embedded multimodal AI agent framework running on Realtek Ameba Pro2 devices:
+fuClaw is a Prompt-Orchestrated Embedded AI Agent Runtime on Ameba Pro2

+on Realtek Ameba Pro2 devices:

 - AMB82-mini